Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 They create a _coinbase_ transaction racing between each other to be incorporated first by a bitcoin miner into the bitcoin blockchain at the next block mined.
 The first 10 % of valid transactions to be incorporated at the bitcoin blockchain will be the ones recorded by every Fermat Node on the Fermat blockchain by adding them on a new block.
 The recording will happen when that block has 6 more blocks on top of it.

-As every node is reading confirmed bitcoin transactions and they all share a syncronized copy of the node catalogue, the Proof of Work algorithm should give exactly the same result to every node in the network.
+As every node is reading confirmed bitcoin transactions and they all share a synchronized copy of the node catalogue, the Proof of Work algorithm should give exactly the same result to every node in the network.
 This means every node knows how many nodes should be part of the race, and how many _b-fermats_ they should add on their own _coinbase_ transaction in order for the 10% of all these nodes not to exceed the amount of fermats per block.

 The sum of the amounts of all these transactions must not exceed the amount of fermats per block allowed by the Fermat Protocol.

 ### Rationale

 By using the fees payed by network clients as "proof of work" we discourage dishonest nodes to lie to the rest of the network about the value added.
 Network Clients will often pay after the service is delivered.
 Of course node operators can create fake fees to qualify for the race, but they will need to pay bitcoin mining fees for this and they are not guaranteed that they will win the race to the blockchain.
-In fact to have better chances to win the race they will have to invest in higher bitcoin miner's fees in order to be included first, again without any guarantee of being among the first 10%.
+In fact to have better chances to win the race they will have to invest in higher bitcoin miner fees in order to be included first, again without any guarantee of being among the first 10%.

 <br>